greenlyy/Note/README.md

 ## test

-- 2021/08/28 github.dev, change the readme.md file, then "git pull".
-It is ok, it work. try another: "git push".
-It is ok, too.
-Question: git pull THE SAME AS git push, WHY?
+- 2021/08/28 github.dev, change the readme.md file, get some note, then sync.
 - change hosts file to get the github.com speed up.